 - Enter the required information for the Azure virtual machine in the text boxes on the tabbed pages located on the bottom half of the Design Canvas that appear when you drag the Azure Machine template to the Design Canvas.

-Available selections for text boxes and other fields on all of these tabs are determined primarily by the Azure endpoint that was configured as a basis for blueprints.
+Available selections for text boxes and other parameters on all of these tabs are determined primarily by the Azure endpoint that was configured as a basis for blueprints.

 For most parameters, when you can click the text box beside the parameter name, a new pane opens on the right side of the page.
 In this pane, you can enter parameter values in the Value text box and indicate whether or not it is Required.
 Note that in some cases you can also enter a Minimum value and a Maximum value.
 Click Apply within the right pane to populate the initial text box.

-Most fields also have an Advanced Options button.
-These options enable you to specify field lengths and even hide fields from end users.Note:
+Most parameters also have an Advanced Options button.
+These options enable you to specify parameter lengths and even hide parameters from end users.Note:

-Required fields must be populated in order to proceed with the blueprint configuration.
+You must populate required parameters on each tab in order to proceed with the blueprint configuration.
 If you want to leave a field empty, you can go back and delete the entry before saving.